 LAST AUTUMN WE FOUND OURSELVES in a handsome new Nissan 350Z Roadster heading

-down towards The New Forest in torrential rain perhaps not the
+down to The New Forest in torrential rain perhaps not the best

-best way to start a well-deserved and much-needed mini-break, but who cares
+way to start a well-deserved and much-needed mini-break, but who cares when

-when you have such a cool, sporty convertible to take you there and a cosy
+you have such a cool, sporty convertible to take you there and a cosy Rustic

-Oh the name!
-Sandy Balls can be traced back to the reign of Henry VII
+Oh... the name!
+Sandy Balls can be traced back to the reign of Henry VII when

-when it appeared on maps as Sandyballas, referring to the dome-shaped
+it appeared on maps as 'Sandyballas', referring to the dome-shaped sand and

-sand and gravel outcrops on the Western boundary of the centre that were formed
+gravel outcrops on the Western boundary of the centre that were formed in